microsoft/verona/docs/pyrona.md

 ### Why not simply use Rust's ownership model?

-Rusts ownership model is designed for a statically typed language, and restricts the type of object graphs that can be used in the language.
+Rust's ownership model is designed for a statically typed language, and restricts the type of object graphs that can be used in the language.
 There is so much existing code in Python that the restrictions of Rust's ownership model would be too limiting.
 We are designing a new ownership model based on regions that is designed to work with Python's dynamic typing and existing object graphs.

-Our approach draws heavily from the experience of languages with ownership models like Rust, Cyclone and Pony, but is based completely on dynamic checks.
+Our approach draws heavily from the experience of languages with ownership models like Rust, Cyclone Encore, and Pony, but is based completely on dynamic checks.
 This completely alters the kind of things that can be checked in comparison to a statically typed approach.

 ### What has Project Verona learnt from Pyrona?